awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security-data-encryption.md

 ### Images<a name="security-images"></a>

-Images passed to Amazon Lookout for Vision API operations may be stored and used to improve the service unless you have opted out by contacting [AWS Support](http://aws.amazon.com/contact-us/) and following the process provided to you\.
-The stored images are encrypted at rest in Amazon Simple Storage Service \(S3\) using server\-side encryption with an AWS owned Customer master key \(CMK\) or a CMK that you provide\.
+ To train your model, Amazon Lookout for Vision makes a copy of your source training and test images\.
+The copied images are encrypted at rest in Amazon Simple Storage Service \(S3\) using server\-side encryption with an AWS owned Customer master key \(CMK\) or a CMK that you provide\.
 The keys are stored using AWS Key Management Service \(SSE\-KMS\)\.
+Your source images are unaffected\.
+For more information, see [Training your model](model-train.md)\.

 ### Amazon Lookout for Vision models<a name="security-models"></a>